 When Covid hit the following year, I was terrified for Jay.
-A few weeks later, when he (and Jennilie) approached me about co-directing this film, I did not hesitate.
+A few weeks later, when he and Jennilie (producer, Fire through Dry Grass) approached me about co-directing this film, I did not hesitate.
 I knew we needed to get the word out about what was happening inside Coler and I wanted to help in any way I could.